lukekaalim/type/README.md

 A close-enough model should avoid executing side effects, trying to determine specifics with speculative execution, or performing any actual work.

+### Type System
+A simplified type system for handling non-complex types

+#### Type
+A type is the basic unit.
+There are three different variants of a type.
+  1. Simple Type
+  2. Union Type
+  3. Intersection Type

+A simple type has no properties.
+A union type is a type that _might_ be one of many types.
+An intersection type is a type that is all of a set of types.

+#### Value
+A value is an instance of a type.
+That is, every value has a type associated with it.

 ### Practical Solutions

 We approach the first problem by running `acorn()` through our source code, producing an *estree* data structure.
 We then run that data structure through our 'javascript parser', which should emit a set of simple operations that we've defined.